dagashe/console-slack/README.md

 However, I now spend a lot of time in node.js, so a bot to do this without setting it up in bash would be super handy.

 It's a pretty basic module.
 Not a great deal of functionality, but it should be customisable (with options) enough to do almost anything you require.
-If not, it's on
+If not, it's on [github](https://github.com/deecewan/console-slack).

+Please submit any issues [here](https://github.com/deecewan/console-slack/issues).

 ## Setup